 Performing coursework can be completed in many ways.
-Students can sing or use a musical instruments, but also students can perform as a DJ or use computers to programme their performances.
+Students can sing or use musical instruments, perform as DJ or use computers to programme their performances.
 Any piece from any genre can be performed there are no limitations.

 Skills needed to study this subject: Students must be good at working individually and as part of a team.
 They must be willing to take part in class performances.
 As in all subjects they must be good at meeting deadlines.